Rennell and Bellona Province: History

 Initially, the two islands were contacted only sporadically by Europeans and Americans up to the later part of the nineteenth century.
 In 1910 the first three Christian missionaries were killed on Rennell, and the islands were left to themselves until preachers from the Seventh-day Adventists (SDA), the Church of England and the South Seas Evangelical Mission (SSEM) arrived in 1936.
 They took a group of Rennellese men to mission stations in other parts of Solomon Islands.
 In 1938, the Seventh Day Adventist Church became dominant on Rennell, followed by Bellona, which gradually converted all the inhabitants to Christianity.
 They destroyed all their heathen temples and built Christian churches all over the Islands.

 Not until after World War II (1945) did Westernization slowly influence the two islands.
 A closer contact with the rest of Solomon Islands sped up the modernization process.
 More regular shipping was initiated, and children were sent to mission schools on other islands.
 In the 1950s health clinics and wireless contact were established on both islands.
 Regular air service to both islands was established in the beginning of the 1970s.

 On July 7, 1978, Solomon Islands gained its independence from Great Britain, and Rennell and Bellona became part of the newly created country.
 About fifteen years later, Rennell and Bellona became a province of their own.
 At the turn of the millennium the different churches began losing their power, especially over the younger generation.
 Sports, music and home brewing became leisure-time interests, and education and vocational training rose in importance.

 In 2005, there were reports that the people of Rennell and Bellona province were determined to secede from the country following a lack of infrastructure investment.

-The history and linkage of the Rennellese people with the Māori are explored in a documentary entitled the "Mystery of the Lost Waka (canoe)", made by Maori TV in 2007.
+The history and linkage of the Rennellese people with the Māori are explored in a documentary entitled the "Mystery of the Lost Waka (canoe)", made by Māori Television in 2007.